Weird and wonderful roadside diners in every state

 Alabama: Sunliner Diner, Gulf Shores

 This 1950s-style diner is a short stroll from the white beaches of Gulf Shores, and it’s beautifully suited to its surroundings.
 Sunliner Diner, which has another location in Pigeon Forge, Tennessee, opened in May 2018 though the bold red and turquoise decor suggests it’s been around for decades.
-Eat classic all-day breakfast dishes and more modern favourites, like an avocado eggs Benedict, in fun retro surroundings that include a car-shaped booth.
+Eat classic all-day breakfast dishes and more modern favorites, like an avocado eggs Benedict, in fun retro surroundings that include a car-shaped booth.

 Alaska: Roadside Inn, Wasilla